xdfil/lacework_datacollector/README.md

 Role Name
 =========

-Install the Lacework Datacollector Agent on systems using the yum or apt package manager
+Install the Lacework Datacollector Agent on systems using the yum or apt package manager.

 Role Variables